lucasconstantino/react-inspect-props/README.md

 This HoC will transparently connect your component to a new instance of the the Redux DevTools extension, identified by the name provided as first argument.

 The second argument is optional.
 If provided, the object will be used when connecting to the extension.
-If a function is provided, it will eb executed passing pros as the argument.
+If a function is provided, it will be executed passing pros as the argument.
 Refer to the [documentation](http://extension.remotedev.io/docs/API/Arguments.html) of that method for more info.

 ### Simple as can